 - Only neurosurgeons are trained to perform procedures inside the dura, which is the lining of the spinal canal

 What is the difference between an Orthopedic Spine Surgeon and Chiropractor?

-The main difference between an orthopedic spine surgeon and a chiropractor, is that the latter does not prescribe medications nor perform surgery.
+The main difference between an orthopedic spine surgeon and a chiropractor, is that the latter does not prescribe medications nor do they perform surgery.
 Another difference is that chiropractic medicine is considered to be more ‘alternative’, whereas orthopedic spine surgeons are more a part of traditional medicine, following an evidence-based scientific approach.
 That being said, there are also several similarities: Both of them specialize in providing treatment to the back and both of them want to return the patient to their full health.

 Are all conditions treated with surgery?

-The treatment option selected will depend on several factor, such as the type of condition, the severity of the condition, and the state of the patient.
+The treatment option selected will depend on several factors, such as the type of condition, the severity of the condition, and the state of the patient.
 Treatment options are both surgical and non-surgical.
 The exact treatment plan chosen will depend upon your specific injury or condition.

-A full examination is conducted with all new patients, to ensure that the medical history history, symptoms, and all other relevant factors are considered prior to prescribing a treatment plan.
+A full examination is conducted with all new patients, to ensure that the medical history, symptoms, and all other relevant factors are considered prior to prescribing a treatment plan.
 View a full list of back surgery treatment options in Fort Lauderdale, as well as non-surgical treatment options.

 What types of insurance are accepted?